interledger/open-payments/packages/open-payments/README.md

 ### `AuthenticatedClient`

 An `AuthenticatedClient` provides all of the methods that `UnauthenticatedClient` does, as well as the rest of the Open Payment APIs (both the authorizaton and resource specs).
-Each request requiring authentication will be signed (using [HTTP signatures](../../docs/architecture.md#http-signature-utils)) with the given private key.
+Each request requiring authentication will be signed (using [HTTP Message Signatures](https://github.com/interledger/open-payments/tree/main/packages/http-signature-utils)) with the given private key.

 ```ts
 import { createAuthenticatedClient } from '@interledger/open-payments'